Middle School

 • Studio Art 7 & 8 Major

-Conceived and designed to provide a broad range of experience to the serious and passionate Middle School artist, the 7/8 grade Studio Art major program rotates students through three different fun and challenging trimester mini-classes over the course of the year.
+Conceived and designed to provide a broad range of experiences to the serious and passionate Middle School artist, the 7/8 grade Studio Art major program rotates students through three different, fun and challenging trimester mini-classes over the course of the year.
 A few of the possible trimester mini-classes are described below:

-During the European Renaissance, artists made groundbreaking moves towards capturing the volume and depth of the real, three-dimensional world onto a two-dimensional surface.
-Students will learn a number of “classical” drawing techniques including tonal range and chiaroscuro.
+During the European Renaissance, artists made groundbreaking moves toward capturing the volume and depth of the real, three-dimensional world onto a two-dimensional surface.
+Students will learn a number of “classical” drawing techniques, including tonal range and chiaroscuro.
 The class will study the paintings of masters of these techniques, namely the works of Caravaggio, Artemesia Gentileschi, Peter Paul Rubens and Vermeer.
-Students will work with a range of art materials including ink and charcoal and will finish the trimester with an “Incognito Self-Portrait” in acrylic on canvas.
+Students will work with a range of art materials, including ink and charcoal, and will finish the trimester with an “Incognito Self-Portrait” in acrylic on canvas.